bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 NASA seemed to like Omega, so we figured we might as well tell everyone else about it too.
 [Keegan McNamara](https://www.linkedin.com/in/keegan-mcnamara/), having just graduated our most recent incubatee, [xNilio](https://www.xnilio.com/), took over the front end and added [OpenRouter](https://openrouter.ai/) for simultaneous access to a dozen models.
 So we started letting the models compete....

-### Why this matters: democratizing engineering intelligence
+### Why Omega matters: democratizing engineering intelligence

 The ultimate goal isn't just better CAD software.
 It's to create a world where engineering knowledge becomes portable, reusable, and understandable by AI.
 Where the intelligence behind design decisions lives in the geometry itself, not locked away in proprietary algorithms.
 This year, I'm spending as much time as possible with companies like [Mecado](https://mecado.com) and [Hanomi](https://www.hanomi.ai) who are producing or finding new kinds of training data.

-This could fundamentally change how we approach engineering problems.
+We believe that this approach will fundamentally change how we approach engineering problems.
 Instead of humans struggling to communicate intent to dumb geometry systems, we'll have intelligent models that can both generate and document design intent.

 **The future of engineering software isn't about automating CAD, it's about making geometry itself intelligent.**